Black Friday has become a yearly celebration in the whole (shopping) world. Let’s find how it all started.

 BLACK FRIDAY VS OTHERS (THANKSGIVING, CYBER MONDAY & CHRISTMAS SALES)

 What’s the best deal?
 Well, it depends…on factors such as timing, funds, and type of purchase.

 I know it sounds vague but setting the first step for making the most of these sales starts by choosing the targets.

 It’s not the same buying electronics than shopping for clothes or booking holidays, but in all cases good planning is mandatory.

 Focusing on Black Friday is not a great idea, as there are other good chances out there: Cyber Monday is becoming popular among the online shoppers and Green Monday (before Christmas) is also a big hit.

-Overall, the holiday season looks promising, despite all the fatalities and misfortunes of this year.
+Overall, the holiday season looks promising, despite all the fatalities and misfortunes of the past years.